Edith Head: 1930–1967: Paramount Pictures

-Although Head was featured in studio publicity from the mid-1920s, she was originally overshadowed by Paramount's lead designers, first Howard Greer, then Travis Banton.
-Head was instrumental in conspiring against Banton, and after his resignation in 1938 she became a high-profile designer in her own right.
+Head remained employed by Paramount Pictures after the studio absorbed Famous Players–Lasky.
+After Banton's resignation in 1938 she took over as head designer for the studio.
 Her association with the "sarong" dress designed for Dorothy Lamour in The Hurricane (1937) made her well known among the general public, although Head was a more restrained designer than either Banton or Adrian.

 She gained public attention for the top mink-lined gown she created for Ginger Rogers in Lady in the Dark (1944), which caused much comment owing to the mood of wartime austerity.
 The establishment, in 1949, of the Academy Award for Costume Design further boosted her career, giving her a record-breaking run of Award nominations and wins, beginning with her nomination for The Emperor Waltz.
 Head and other film designers like Adrian became well known to the public.

-Head was known for her unique working style and, unlike many of her male contemporaries, usually consulted extensively with the female stars with whom she worked.
+Head was known for her particular working style and, unlike many of her male contemporaries, usually consulted extensively with the female stars with whom she worked.
 As a result, she was a favorite among many of the leading female stars of the 1940s and 1950s, such as Ginger Rogers, Bette Davis, Barbara Stanwyck, Jane Wyman, Rita Hayworth, Shirley MacLaine, Grace Kelly, Audrey Hepburn, and Elizabeth Taylor.
 In fact, Head was frequently "loaned out" by Paramount to other studios at the request of their female stars.
-She herself always dressed very plainly, preferring thick-framed glasses and conservative two-piece suits.
+She herself always dressed plainly, preferring thick-framed glasses and conservative two-piece suits.

-In 1946, Head worked for the first time with director Alfred Hitchcock.
-They worked together on his spy film Notorious.
-Head, who worked for Paramount, was loaned to Radio-Keith-Orpheum (RKO) pictures to work with Hitchcock on this film.
-In this time period it was more often found that costume designers would design to reflect their own style.
-Head had a different outlook on this.
-She felt that it was more important to design pieces that reflected the character.
-During their time working on this movie, Head and Hitchcock found that they were like-minded and had the same bluntness in their careers and attitudes.
+In 1946, Head worked for the first time with director Alfred Hitchcock on his spy film Notorious.
+Head was loaned from Paramount to Radio-Keith-Orpheum (RKO) pictures to work with Hitchcock on this film, at the request of actress Ingrid Bergman.
+At this time it was usual for costume designers to reflect their own style.
+Head had a different outlook on this, thinking that it was more important to design pieces that reflected the character.
+During their time working on Notorious, Head and Hitchcock found that they were like-minded and had the same bluntness in their careers and attitudes.
 The costumes she designed for this film reflected restraint and the need to blend in.
-This style suited what Hitchcock was looking for since he did not want the clothes to be the focal point.
-The two would go on to work together many more times.
+This style suited what Hitchcock was looking for, since he did not want the clothes to be the focal point.
+The two went on to work together many more times.